marco-willi/cas-dl-compvis-exercises-hs2024/README.md

 # Exercises for CAS Deep Learning - Module Computer Vision with Deep Learning (Part 1)

-This repository is used for the development and distribution of exercises for the CAS Deep Learning - Module Computer Vision with Deep Learning (Part 1).
+This repository is used for the distribution of exercises for the CAS Deep Learning - Module Computer Vision with Deep Learning (Part 1).

 There are several ways to work on the assignments:

 - Google Colab (easiest)
-- local - pip install (not tested)
+- pip  (local install)
+- Docker

 ## Google Colab